To become one of the top engineering schools, we will embark on our strategic plan with a focus on a handful of bold ideas.

 We will rethink our engineer of tomorrow and overhaul our undergraduate curriculum, adding flexibility and ensuring we provide 21st-century technology education.
 We will make Tandon the place for transformative lifelong learning through our bridging programs, which will provide K–12 STEM education bridging middle-school to high-school and high school to Tandon undergrad and beyond.

-We will create a Tandon Global Leaders Program that will identify, convene and support promising undergraduate students with the potential to become future leaders in technology, research, entrepreneurship and innovation.
+We will create a Global Leaders and Scholars in STEM Program that will identify, convene and support promising undergraduate students with the potential to become future leaders in technology, research, entrepreneurship and innovation.
 This cohort of students will receive specialized seminars, cohort-building activities, travel to NYU global sites, enhanced opportunities for internships, senior project/thesis in the final year and participation in the TGL alumni network.

 We will leverage Tandon Online and NYU Global to innovate and reimagine master's degree programs that ensure Tandon's students are equipped with the most industry desired skills and knowledge.